-All the boxed dolls still came with the golden bracelet with the Sindy medallion, however as Sindy's friends had been dropped all references to the charms that could be collected for it were omitted.
+All the boxed dolls still came with the golden bracelet with the Sindy medallion, although it was now made of plastic.
+However as Sindy's friends had now been dropped all references to the charms that could be collected for it were omitted.

 It should be noted that there are more outfits listed in the Sindy style booklet than there are in the Pedigree trade catalogue, and we cannot be sure as to whether the catalogue and booklet were published at the same time.
 We do not know why the booklet has more outfits.
 We will show them all here under 1972 and we will point out those that were just shown in the style booklet.
 We also have another boxed Trendy doll outfit to show you which was issued in 1972 but which was not shown in the trade catalogue or style booklet.

 This year saw some great outfits produced for Sindy which were completely authentic to the fashions of the time.
 These beautiful outfits are always highly sought after and can command extremely high prices.
 In keeping with the era, more outfits were made of synthetic fabrics.